What Are Advanced Excel Formulas?

 #5 – IF OR Formula in Excel

-In the above cases, if any of one condition gets satisfied we will have cell populated as 1 else 0.
-We can also substitute 1 or 0 by some substrings with double quotes (“”).
+If any condition is satisfied in the above cases, we will have the cell populated as 1, else 0.
+We can substitute 1 or 0 with some substrings with double quotes (“”).

 #6 – SUMIF Formula in Excel

-We can also count the number of employees in the organization having employee ID greater than 3 when we use COUNTIF instead of SUMIF.
+We can also count the number of employees in the organization having an employee ID greater than 3 using COUNTIF instead of SUMIF.

 #7 – CONCATENATE Formula in Excel